Pair 1

 Pattern Original, From Tape Last Forms, Fully Lined, Symmetrical

-Closing Hand-Sewn Saddle-Stitch
+Closing Hand-Sewn Saddle Stitch

 Construction Hand-Sewn 270° English Welt